mrtingz/battleroyale/README.md

 ###### Additions
 - Points are rewarded for winning a match.
 - Spawns will now not be completely random for loot.
 Guns will spawn with their specific ammo type and a random attathcment.
-- Adde dmore loot spawns in dry areas.
+- Added more loot spawns in dry areas.

 ###### Fixes
 - Fixed issue with the safe zone not shrinking.